Zasset zUSD (ZUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zasset zUSD Historical Price

-According to the latest data gathered on Zasset zUSD live price page, the current price of Zasset zUSD is 0.832863USD.
-The circulating supply of Zasset zUSD(ZUSD) is 473.33K ZUSD , giving it a market capitalization of $394.22K.
+According to the latest data gathered on Zasset zUSD live price page, the current price of Zasset zUSD is 0.777762USD.
+The circulating supply of Zasset zUSD(ZUSD) is 473.33K ZUSD , giving it a market capitalization of $368.12K.

 The Zasset zUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.